sighpcedu/sighpcedu.github.io/content/committees/systems-professionals/_index.md

 ## Committee Goals

 The committee will develop a process through which members can add material to a repository, and prepare materials for workshops and webinars.
 The Systems Professionals Committee of the SIGHPC Education Chapter has assembled a list of training resources for systems professionals.
 In the the future, we also expect to include reviews of the materials.

+## Contacts

+We welcome your participation in the education-content committee.
+You can join the committee or just volunteer to undertake a part of the on-going projects.

+### Committee Chairs

+Adam Hough
+adam.hough[at]gmail.com

+## Volunteer Opportunities

+1. Revise and add to the current list of systems professionals training materials
+2. Participate in systems professionals outreach sessions at conferences and workshops